Corn soup

-Corn soup is a soup made of corn, typically sweetcorn.
+Corn soup is a soup made of corn, typically sweet corn.
 Initially popular only in corn-producing areas of the world, the dish is now widespread because of greater corn distribution.
 Typical ingredients are corn cut from the cob, water, butter and flour, with salt and pepper for seasoning.
 Additional ingredients vary by region, and may include eggs.

 Native Americans

 Corn, being a staple crop for many Native American tribes has led to corn soup being a primary food among them.
-M. R. Harrington reported that 1908 hulled-corn soup onno'kwǎ was the most popular dish for the Seneca Indians.
+M. R. Harrington reported that 1908 hulled-corn soup onno'kwǎ was the most popular dish for the Seneca Indians (Native Americans).
 He also stated, "[s]eldom do the Indians, pagan or Christian, meet for any function [...] without a kettle of onno'kwǎ', hot and savory, to regale the crowd".
 The soup was served at religious events, the people getting a ladleful every time they encircled the kettle.